opnsense/docs/source/manual/how-tos/proxytransparent.rst

 not have to be configured for the web proxy, but all traffic is diverted to the proxy automatically by utilizing Network Address Translation.

-In this How To, we will explain the basic http as well as https (ssl bump) transparent proxy modes.
+In this How To, we will explain the basic HTTP as well as HTTPS (SSL bump) transparent proxy modes.

 ..
 Warning::
-    The Transparent SSL/HTTPS proxy mode uses a technique also called man-in-the-middle, only configure and use this if your know what you are doing.
-When configured wrong you may end up in lessing your security defenses significantly instead of enhancing them.
-Using a transparent https proxy can be a dangerous practice and may not be allowed by the services you use, for instance e-banking.
+    The Transparent SSL/HTTPS proxy mode uses a technique also called man-in-the-middle, only configure and use this if you know what you are doing.
+When configured incorrectly you may end up in lessening your security defenses significantly instead of enhancing them.
+Using a transparent HTTPS proxy can be a dangerous practice and may not be allowed by the services you use, for instance e-banking.

 Step 1 - Basic Proxy Setup